yvetteveve/NEWS/README.md

 ##News Highlight
-News Highlight is a web application that helps busy people to catch up on the latest news, February 18th 2019
+News Highlight is a web application that helps busy people to catch up on the latest news, February 20th 2019
 ##By YVETTE UMUBYEYI.
 ##Description
 News Highlight is a web application that helps busy people to catch up on the latest news.The website has the home page, that has a list of all sources of news sorted in categories.
 A user will have to click on Read Article on a specific source to view artciles.
 When the user gets to the article he/she can be able to get on the live site of that particular article.

-##Installation Requirements
+##Installation Requirements:
 Python3.6
 Pip
 Virtualenv